I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 On November 2, 1920, radio station KDKA in Pittsburgh, Pennsylvania went on the air to report the results of that year’s presidential election.
 Eight years later, pictures were added to sound.
 W3XK was located in a Washington suburb and it broadcast television, mostly to hobbyists, for four years.

-- First colour broadcast but nobody had a colour receiver – 1953
+- 1953: First color broadcast but nobody had a color receiver

 The most recent media jolt came in 1965, but hardly anybody knew about it.
 Two computers communicated with each other in a lab at the Massachusetts Institute of Technology.
 The technology broke a message down into individual packages which were then reassembled at the receiving computer.

-There are now more than one billion websites with about 140,000 new ones created daily.
-SmartInsights gives us a glimpse of what happens every 60 seconds on the Internet:
+As of January 2020, there were more than 1.7 billion websites with about 140,000 new ones created daily.
+SmartInsights gives us a glimpse of what happens every 60 seconds on the internet:

 - 500 hours of YouTube videos are uploaded;